Reginleif88/reginleif_lab/docs/Project-13-Certificate-Services-PKI.md

 | TCP/UDP | 389 | Domain Members | Domain Controllers | LDAP (CDP/AIA via AD) |
 | TCP | 636 | Domain Members | Domain Controllers | LDAPS (secure LDAP queries) |

+> **RPC and DCOM Explained:**
+> - **RPC (Remote Procedure Call)** uses port 135 as an "endpoint mapper" — when a client connects to 135, the server tells it which dynamic port (49152-65535) to use for the actual service.
+> - **DCOM (Distributed COM)** is Microsoft's protocol for remote object communication.
+Certificate enrollment uses DCOM to let domain computers request certificates from the CA. This is why the large dynamic port range is required.

 > [!TIP]
 > For the Root CA (P-WIN-ROOTCA), only temporary network access is needed during initial setup and annual CRL renewal.
 Consider disconnecting its network adapter when powered off.